microbit-apps/display-shield/README.md

 ## Mashup!!!

 With this extension, you have access to **all** the MakeCode APIs for the micro:bit, and the new ability to plot data or create your own user interface.
-For example, one very cool thing about the micro:bit is it's (X,Y,Z) accelerometer, which senses motion in three dimensions.
+For example, one very cool thing about the micro:bit is its (X,Y,Z) accelerometer, which senses motion in three dimensions.
 Below is a program that maps the three accelerometer values to a scrolling line graph:
 ```block
 let x = 0, old_x = 0
 let y = 0, old_y = 0